Median Gross Income per Month (Single)

-Ireland has one of the strongest economies in Europe, relative to its population, boasting the fourth highest GPD per capita in the world in 2018.
+Ireland has one of the strongest economies in Europe relative to its population, boasting the fourth highest GPD per capita in the world in 2019.

 Your gross income of 3,333 EUR per month for a single person is:

-- equal to the median gross income of 3,333 EUR in Dublin
+- the same as the median gross Dublin income of 3,333 EUR

-- greater than the median gross income of 3,187 EUR in other cities throughout Ireland
+- higher than the median gross Ireland income of 3,083 EUR

 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.

-With a recommended accommodation cost of around 999 EUR per month you would be able to afford:
+With a recommended accommodation cost of around 999 EUR per month, you could afford to:

-- living in a shared apartment in Dublin
+- rent a room in a shared flat or house in Dublin

-- living in a two bedroom apartment in other cities throughout Ireland
+- rent a one bedroom apartment in other cities throughout Ireland

-According to the results of our survey, a single person with a gross income of 3,333 EUR per month is likely to:
+According to the results of our survey, a single person on this salary and with no dependants could afford to: